Austin Osman Spare: Magic and sigils

 Spare "elaborated his sigils by condensing letters of the alphabet into diagrammatic glyphs of desire, which were to be integrated into postural (yogalike) practices—monograms of thought, for the government of energy."
 Spare's work is contemporaneous with Hugo Ball's attempts "to rediscover the evangelical concept of the 'word' (logos) as a magical complex image"—as well as with Walter Benjamin's thesis that "Mediation, which is the immediacy of all mental communication, is the fundamental problem of linguistic theory, and if one chooses to call this immediacy magic, then the primary problem of language is its magic.
 Spare's 'sentient symbols' and his 'alphabet of desire' situate this mediatory magic in a libidinal framework of Tantric—which is to say cosmological—proportions."
 (An alphabet of desire modelled after Spare's ideas has since been developed by Peter J. Carroll amongst others, especially in his influential Liber Null, a sourcebook of chaos magic.)

 Following his experience with Aleister Crowley and other Thelemites, Spare developed a hostile view of ceremonial magic and many of those occultists who practised it, describing them as "the unemployed dandies of the Brothels" in The Book of Pleasure.

 Personal life

-Spare was often described as "down-to-earth" by friends, who often made note of his kindness.
-Throughout his life, Spare was an animal lover, taking care of any animals that he found near his home.
-He was a member of the Royal Society for the Prevention of Cruelty to Animals (RSPCA), and in many photographs can be seen wearing his RSPCA badge.
+Spare was often described as kind and down-to-earth by his friends.
+A lifelong animal lover, he took care of many animals that he found near his home and was a member of the Royal Society for the Prevention of Cruelty to Animals; in many photographs, he can be seen wearing the organisation's badge.

+Death

+In May 1956, Spare's appendix burst and he was admitted to South Western Hospital in London's Stockwell district, where doctors noted that he had also been suffering from anaemia, bronchitis, gall stones, and hypertension.
+He died at the hospital on the afternoon of 15 May 1956, at the age of 69.
+He was buried alongside his father at St. Mary's Church in the Ilford area of London.